 Their pressure paid off just after half an hour, when Sidwell broke free of his man to head home a Damien Duff corner.

 And a minute later, the hosts could have been in front when Taarabt rattled the post after some good work from Kieran Richardson.

-Things soon got worse for the visitors as Mark Noble limped off with a suspected calf strain, before Nolan was shown a straight red for an off-the-ball kick on Amorebieta just before the break.
+Things soon got worse for the visitors as Mark Noble limped off with a suspected calf strain, before Nolan was shown a straight red for an off-the-ball incident with Amorebieta just before the break.

 The hosts predictably began the second half with a spring in their step, with Riise having the best of an early flurry of chances, racing away down the left before forcing a strong save from Jaaskelainen at the near post.